 - Healthy lifestyle tips.
 Providing patients with tips and advice can vastly improve their overall experience.

 - Appointment reminders.
 A BMJ journal study reports that IM appointment reminders reduced ‘Did Not Attend’ (DNA) rates by up to 30 percent.

 Using AI to organize and automate data collected and shared through IM will open up a whole new range of possibilities.
 Nearly 60 percent of workers surveyed by McKinsey said that they could save six or more hours a week if some of their tasks were automated.
 This time can be spent on more important things, like emergencies and patient-centered care.

-For AI to successfully automate certain areas of the healthcare industry, rules and standards must remain a priority.
+For AI to successfully automate certain areas of the healthcare industry, rules and standards, such as HIPAA compliance, must remain a priority.
 This is especially true when it comes to protecting data.
 In the words of Tim Berners-Lee, inventor of the World Wide Web: